 would have heard (or practiced) Surya Namaskar, a set of 12 poses at some point of time in their life.
 The task of this act is to increase Surya (pitta) in the body and increase blood circulation in all parts.
 Now just visualize that what if a person high on pitta and vata is made to do several rounds of Surya namaskar that too during summers when pitta is already high in the atmosphere?
 Pitta of such a person would shoot up further thereby further inflaming the body creating issues like mouth ulcers, anxiety, loss of temper, piles etc. depending upon which area is vata ridden (even intense exercise will also do the same in a VP personality).
 Thus, it is quite logical that we/our teacher must know our ayurvedic constitution before beginning our regime.

 However, sadly this isn’t the case on ground in majority of the cases.
-Today you visit most famous of the yoga centers/resorts of the country (including those, which provide certification at International levels) and you will find that irrespective of the constitution of the subjects, they will push everyone to practice the same pose.
+Today you visit most famous of the yoga centers/resorts of the country (including those, which provide certification at International levels) and you will find that irrespective of the constitution of the subjects, they will push everyone to practice the same pose (one size fits all-approach).
 In fact most of them begin their session with rounds and rounds of Surya namaskar without knowing what is right for whom.
 The result is burnt down minds and bodies.

 ******In fact, I personally know several cases who suffered serious health issues (pitta/vata imbalance related) after going through practices/therapies of Yogic regime / Ayurveda like Surya Namaskar / Panchkarma just because their teacher / practitioner, did not check their constitution before indiscreetly applying them.